Aka Chung

 Another great way to have your online presence is to answer questions on Stack Overflow and Quora.
 You can also submit tutorials to sites that permit publishing them.
 Whatever you decide to do, make sure to link accounts to your personal website and make your GitHub link prominent where you can.

-Your experience is another major factor that is extremely important to grab a software developer's job without having a degree.
+Your experience is another major factor that is extremely important to grab a software developer's job without a degree.
 Some startup employers might not be very interested to see your degrees but will definitely be interested in your past experience.

 While different companies' policies towards hiring may vary on the importance of having degrees or not, every company is very interested in knowing your past experience.